solid/authentication-panel/HttpSignature.md

 number of ways.

 The simplest way is for the WebID document to be the same as the KeyId document.
-For example Alice's `WebID` and 'keyID' documents could be `https://alice.databox.me/profile/card` and return a representation with the following triples:
+For example Alice's `WebID` and `keyID` documents could be `https://alice.databox.me/profile/card` and return a representation with the following triples: